estuary/flow/site/docs/reference/Connectors/capture-connectors/sqlserver.md

 * A user role with:
   * `SELECT` permissions on the CDC schema and the schemas that contain tables to be captured.
+  * Access to the change tables created as part of the SQL Server CDC process.
   * `SELECT` and `UPDATE` permissions on the watermarks table

 To meet these requirements, follow the steps for the your hosting type.